wp-plugins/spam-hammer/readme.txt

 * New: Up to 900% loading time decrease, all around performance improvements.
 * New: Request interception system to save you bandwidth and other server resources.
 * New: Now compatible with all other plugins/forms; custom form protection supported thru "Tailor" add-on.
-* Fixed: PHP Notices In Debug Mode
+* Fixed: PHP Notices In Debug Mode.
-* Removed: Timers (and their associated settings)
+* Removed: Timers (and their associated settings).
-* Removed: Attacks Chart & Counter
+* Removed: Attacks Chart & Counter.
-* Removed: Top 10 Sites (this can make a comeback, with feedback)
+* Removed: Top 10 Sites (this can make a comeback, with feedback).
-* Removed: Protected Form Text Branding (replaced by a corner icon on protected pages)
+* Removed: Protected Form Text Branding (replaced by a corner icon on protected pages).
-* Removed: Statistics Widget
+* Removed: Statistics Widget.

 = 3.9.8.6 =